thomasleplus/java-memory-safety/README.md

 when interfacing a Java application with non-Java libraries like operating system libraries.

+## Presentation

+I presentated this stiday as a talk to various meetups and conferences.
+You can find the slides [here](https://thomasleplus.github.io/java-memory-safety/).

 ## Code

 The `unsafe` directory contains various code samples that show how NOT